Skip to Main Content

 • Dr. Moeller currently serves as the Associate Dean for Curriculum for the MD program, and this role is responsible for oversight of the 4-year MD curriculum, including design, implementation and evaluation.
 He is also Vice-Chair of Education in the Department of Neurology, and served as program director of the adult neurology residency program from 2014 to 2025.
 Clinically, he provides neurological care in the inpatient and outpatient settings, is extensively involved in the supervision of trainees (medical students, residents and clinical fellows), and has a subspecialty focus in epilepsy and EEG.
 His scholarly focus is in education, with specific interests in assessment and curriculum design.
 He has worked on several collaborative projects to develop and evaluate tools and resources for asynchronous learning in neurology and other aspects of medical education.

-• Maisie Orsillo, DO is a current medical education fellow and instructor of internal medicine at Yale School of Medicine.
+• Maisie Orsillo, DO is an instructor of internal medicine at Yale School of Medicine.
 Maisie completed her bachelor’s degree in Nutritional Sciences at Cornell University and received her doctorate from Touro College of Osteopathic Medicine.
-Prior to starting medical school she worked with the AmeriCorps program as a healthcare access advocate with St. Joseph’s Neighborhood Center, a non-profit dedicated to caring for those without health insurance.
+Prior to medical school she worked with the AmeriCorps program as a healthcare access advocate.
 She then went on to complete her internal medicine residency and a chief resident year with the Yale Primary Care program.
-She is passionate about preventative health, diabetes care, medical education and patient advocacy.
-As a type one diabetic Maisie particularly enjoys supporting individuals living with diabetes through comprehensive medical and lifestyle counseling.
-Her research, focused on patient outcomes through the Yale Primary Care program’s diabetes clinic, earned her the Johns Hopkins Barker-Kern GIM Research Award.
+She recently completed a medical education fellowship and received a Master of Health Science (MHS) through Yale School of Medicine.
+She is passionate about disability healthcare, diabetes care, medical education and patient advocacy.
 Her commitment to comprehensive excellence in primary care was acknowledged by her receipt of the Yale University School of Medicine Rosenbaum Primary Care Recognition Award.
 Her current clinical work consists of both inpatient and outpatient general medicine, where she regularly works in a teaching capacity with residents.
 Educating residents and medical students is one of Maisie’s most rewarding activities.
-She strongly believes in fostering diagnostic curiosity and creating a safe learning environment for learners to explore their clinical questions.
-As a chief resident focused on community engagement and advocacy, Maisie designed and implemented a novel curriculum for internal medicine residents focused on providing care to patients with disabilities.
-She has expanded this curriculum and is currently studying its impact on resident knowledge, skills, and attitudes towards caring for this patient population.
+She believes in fostering diagnostic curiosity and creating a safe learning environment for learners to explore their clinical questions.
+During her chief resident year, Maisie designed and implemented a novel curriculum for internal medicine residents focused on providing care to patients with disabilities.
+She expanded this curriculum and studied its impact on resident knowledge, skills, and attitudes towards caring for this patient population.
+This work was the subject of her MHS thesis.
 She is uniquely positioned to teach others in this topic area as a long-standing advocate and caregiver for her sister who lives with autism.
-Maisie is committed providing longitudinal primary care to individuals with complex medical conditions, especially those living with disabilities.
+Maisie is looking forward to expanding educational offerings for residents and medical students on the care of patients with disabilities through her involvement with Yale School of Medicine’s Health Equity Thread Advisory Group.

 • Virginia T. Spell